jovianaditya/xgboost_maximizing_campaign/README.md

 - Dataset contains 45211 customers.
 Only around 11% of customers interested in opening term deposit (imbalanced data). <br>
 - The final model that was used to classify the customers is XGBoost.
 - The metrics that used to evaluate the model is AUC-ROC and Recall.
 The reason why using AUC-ROC and not using accuracy metrics is because the dataset is imbalanced.
 If still insist on using accuracy the result will be biased.
 In this project i will prioritized to maximize recall more than precision, because the goal is to increase conversion rate but **the cost aspect will also be considered (precision will not very low)** and it will be proved through simulation.

-- The simulation results show the model increase the conversion rate by up to 6% and can also reduce phone costs by up to 68%.
+Result : The simulation results show the model increase the conversion rate by up to 6% and can also reduce phone costs by up to 68%.